 The fair value of restricted stock units are based on the market price of the Company's stock on the date of grant and are recorded as compensation expense ratably over the applicable service period, which is generally four years.
-Unvested restricted stock units are forfeited in the event of termination of employment or engagement with the Company.

-Stock-based compensation expense recognized is based on the value of the portion of stock-based payment awards that is ultimately expected to vest.
-Stock-based compensation expense recognized includes compensation expense for stock-based payment awards granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the pro forma information disclosure required under previous accounting guidance, and compensation expense for the stock-based payment awards granted subsequent to December 31, 2005 based on the grant date fair value estimated in accordance with the provisions of FASB ASC 718.
+Unvested restricted stock units are forfeited in the event of termination of employment or engagement with the Company Stock-based compensation expense recognized is based on the value of the portion of stock-based payment awards that is ultimately expected to vest.
+Stock-based compensation expense recognized includes compensation expense for the stock-based payment awards granted based on the grant date fair value estimated in accordance with the provisions of FASB ASC 718.
 Stock-based compensation expense has been reduced for estimated forfeitures.
 FASB ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-Upon adoption of FASB ASC 718, we elected to retain our method of valuation for stock-based payment awards granted beginning in 2006 using the Black-Scholes option-pricing model ("Black-Scholes model") which was also previously used for our pro forma information disclosure required under previous accounting guidance.
+Upon adoption of FASB ASC 718, we elected to retain our method of valuation for stock-based payment awards using the Black-Scholes option-pricing model ("Black-Scholes model").
 Our determination of fair value of stock-based payment awards on the date of grant using an option-pricing model is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to our expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
-We record stock compensation expense on a straight-line basis over the requisite service period for all awards granted since the adoption of FASB ASC 718 on January 1, 2006.
+We record stock compensation expense on a straight-line basis over the requisite service period for all awards granted since the adoption of FASB ASC 718.